chandrakanth-jinka/Workout-Recommendation-using-Fuzzy-Logics-ML/README.md

-# AI-Powered Workout Recommendation System
+# Workout Recommendation System

-An intelligent workout recommendation system that uses fuzzy logic to provide personalized exercise plans based on individual metrics like BMI, heart rate, and age.
+A workout recommendation system that uses fuzzy logic to provide personalized exercise plans based on individual metrics like BMI, heart rate, and age.

 ## 🌟 Features